angelina-zhang/angelina-zhang.github.io/_projects/tissue-box/index.md

 ---

 ## Goals:
-The concept of a fortune cookie tissue box emerged during a conversation with my roommate about elevating the experience of dealing with runny noses.
-I decided to combine the imagery of a takeout box and fortune cookies, two Americanized symbols of Chinese culture, to reflect my own experience of existing in the intersection of Western and Asian cultures.
-I wanted this product to express that blend in a playful yet personal way.
+The concept of a fortune cookie tissue box emerged during a conversation with my roommate about elevating the experience of dealing with runny noses, so I decided to create a delightful tissue box cover.
+I also decided to incorporate a takeout box and fortune cookies, two Americanized symbols of Chinese culture, to reflect my own experience of existing in the intersection of Western and Asian cultures in a playful yet personal way.

 ---

 ## Prototypes
 {% include image-gallery.html images="paper.jpeg, cardboard.jpeg, front.png" height="400" %}
-<span style="font-size: 10px">Paper Prototype, Cardboard Prototype, Critical Part</span>
+<span style="font-size: 10px">Paper Prototype, Cardboard Prototype, Final Front View</span>

 ---
 ## Fabrication
 ### *Casting*
-For the fortune cookies, I used forms to create the organic shape of the fortune cookie and 3D printed the pattern.
+For the fortune cookies, I used forms in Fusion to create the organic shape of the fortune cookie and 3D printed the pattern.
 The cookies are fabricated through sandcasting and made of bronze.

-### *Turning (Lathe) and Milling*
+### *Turning (Lathe)*
+Through multiple rounds on the lathe, I created an ergonomic brass handle with precise grooves using the radius cutter.

 ### *Sheet Metal Manipulation*
+I used the FabLight metal laser cutter to create my pattern and then used the finger brake to achieve the necessary angles for the box form.

+### *Milling*
+To ensure that all my parts lined up, I used the gate and runner on the cast pieces to stabilize the fortune cookies, and used the mill to drill and tap threads.

+### *Final Touches*
-for patternmaking and sand casting while using measurements to ensure accurate turning on the lathe for the handle.
-For the sheet metal box, I operated a metal laser cutter and finger brake, and I used the mill to create precise holes for aligning the parts.
-To complete the project, I crafted a wooden base with a table router and band saw, dedicating considerable time to sanding the fortune cookies to a mirror finish.
+ I crafted a wooden base with a table router and band saw and sanded the cookies and handles to mirror finish.

-{% include image-gallery.html images="laser.jpg, lathe.jpg, mill.jpg" height="400" %}
+{% include image-gallery.html images="cope.jpeg, lathe.jpg, laser.jpg, mill.jpg, wood.jpeg" height="200" %}
-<span style="font-size: 10px">Metal laser cutter, Turning Handle, Mill</span>
+<span style="font-size: 10px">Sand Molds for Cast Pieces, Turning on the Lathe, Metal Laser Cutter, Mill Set Up, Wooden Base</span>

 ---